bernie-graves/AmazonReviewProject/README.md

 ### 1.)
 Database Setup

 The first step is to setup a MySQL database.
 Note the database name, host, the mmaster user, the password.
 I used AWS RDS to host mine (see setup [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Tutorials.WebServerDB.CreateDBInstance.html)) but a locally hosted MySQL database should work too.
+If using AWS RDS, make sure to set `Publically accessible` to Yes.

 ### 2.)
 AWS S3 Bucket Setup